Nicnomadi/devcontainer1/README.md

 # devcontainer1
-Unix developer stack in docker on MacOs;
+Unix developer stack in docker on MacOs ;

-General first setup and backup for a container managed in VSCode;
+General first setup and backup for a container managed in VSCode ;